intermedia-net/intermedia-net.github.io/_posts/2021-06-11-webrtc-buildscript.markdown

     #
 ```

 Another unsuccessful attempt.
-Obviously, we and PortSIP are using different
+Obviously, our app module and VoIP library are using different
-versions of the WebRTC.
-The ideal solution would be if PortSIP in
+versions of WebRTC.
+The ideal solution would be if VoIP SDK vendor in
-the implementation of their library will completely rename the classes copied
+the implementation of their library will completely rename classes copied
-from WebRTC to something else.
+from WebRTC since they were using them as part of the library sources rather than a depenedency.
 For example, the package name would change
-from `org.webrtc` to `com.portsip`.
-But this way is not possible, since we are
+from `org.webrtc` to `com.voipsdk`.
+But this way is not possible, since we don't have access to library sources and waiting for the requested update from the vendor side could take too much time.
-not writers of [PortSIP VoIP SDK][portsip-voip-sdk].

 Therefore, we will have to rename the package name when adding the original
 WebRTC library from `org.webrtc` to something else, for example, `unite.webrtc`.